 Factors for crowdfunding success

+Whilst crowdfunding is accessible and enables businesses to take back control of raising finance it?s not a sure-fire way of securing investment.
+Any business looking to seek to raise finance from our crowd of investors will go through our stringent due diligence process, circa 50 per cent of those businesses then go on to successfully seek investment.
+For businesses considering crowdfunding, it?s important to have a clear and concise proposition outlining why someone should invest, how the investment will be utilised, along with an outline of the market opportunity and the team behind the business; all of which needs to be backed up with a sound business plan and robust financial forecasts.
+From our experience we know that people are more likely to invest in a business if the proposition is something they are passionate about or if it?s just too interesting or gripping to ignore ? so businesses that tick one of those boxes are off to a good start.
 Lastly, investors will of course want to know about the potential for return on their investment, so the business needs to clearly outline when and how that may happen.?When it comes to promoting a crowdfunding raise, the biggest investment businesses will need to make is time and effort.
 Of course it helps if additional budget can be allocated to a dedicated marketing campaign, but it?s not always possible and it certainly won?t guarantee a successful crowdfunding raise.
 There are plenty of activities small businesses can do to promote the raise at a relatively low cost.
 Around 80 per cent of the businesses to fund on Crowdcube have less than ten employees at the time of seeking investment, so if you?re a micro?business looking to raise finance, crowdfunding is certainly an option worth exploring.